Subdivision Process

 Here’s a straightforward breakdown outlining the key stages and considerations of your subdivision, making the concept more accessible and understandable.

-A licensed land surveyor visits the site, measures the property, and prepares a detailed plan showing the new lot boundaries.
-This plan includes services, access points, and layout considerations for future use.
+A licensed land surveyor visits the site, measures the property, and prepares a detailed plan of subdivision showing the new lot boundaries.

-The proposed subdivision plan is circulated to service authorities such as water, power, gas, and telecommunications providers.
+The proposed subdivision plan is lodged to council for subdivision planning permit.
+It is then referred to service authorities such as water, power, gas, and telecommunications providers.
 Each authority confirms the lots can be serviced and may impose conditions (e.g., new connections).
 Council also reviews and approves compliance.

-Once all conditions are satisfied, council certifies the subdivision plan.
-The final plan is lodged with the titles office, where new land titles are created for each lot.
+Once all conditions are satisfied, council certifies the subdivision plan and issues statement of compliance.
+The final plan is then lodged with the titles office by your legal representative, where new land titles are created for each lot.
 At this point, the subdivision is legally complete and the lots can be sold or developed.

 Recommendations